-The news has officially been broken, the Duke and Duchess of Sussex are expecting their first child and huge congratulations are in order.
+The Duke and Duchess of Sussex are expecting their first child and the nation can’t wait for the arrival of a new royal baby.

-The announcement was made via the Kensington Palace Instagram account on Monday morning, stating: ‘Their Royal Highnesses The Duke and Duchess of Sussex are very pleased to announce that The Duchess of Sussex is expecting a baby in the Spring of 2019.
+The official announcement was made via the Kensington Palace Instagram account on a Monday morning in October, stating: ‘Their Royal Highnesses The Duke and Duchess of Sussex are very pleased to announce that The Duchess of Sussex is expecting a baby in the Spring of 2019.
 Their Royal Highnesses have appreciated all of the support they have received from people around the world since their wedding in May and are delighted to be able to share this happy news with the public.’

 View this post on Instagram